EvoEvolver/evomark-framework/docs_src/cheat-paper.md

 ### Math macros

 As the LaTeX math contents usually contains the symbol `\`, which needed to be escaped by `\\` in YAML and JSON, we suggest only use TOML for it.
-In TOML, you can use '''contents ''' to write literal contents.
+In TOML, you can use '''contents ''' to write literal contents. **''' is three single quotes**.

 You can write your math macros as
 ===> Code {lang:"toml"}